Yang775923/programmingportfolio/README.md

  * I have some experience using scratch
  * I have learned a bit of javascript in the past
  * When in doubt, restart your device
+ * Worked on a project as a group
  * Passed Programming 1 Java Certificate
  * Passed Programming 2 Java Certificate